Latency Adjustable Transformer Encoder for Language Understanding: Experiments

 \subsection{Implementation Details}

-The initial models utilized for this study are the pre-trained versions of BERT\textsubscript{base-uncased} \cite{devlin2018bert} and GPT-2 \cite{radford2019language} from the Hugging Face\footnote{https://huggingface.co/} implementations.
-The implementation is carried out in the PyTorch\footnote{https://pytorch.org/} library, utilizing a Nvidia Tesla P100 GPU for BERT\textsubscript{base} and a Nvidia Tesla T4 GPU for GPT-2.
-The datasets are sourced from the Hugging Face Datasets library, and the GLUE results are validated through the official GLUE service\footnote{https://gluebenchmark.com/}.
-This framework ensures consistency and reliability in the assessment of the proposed method's performance on the specified models.
+The initial models utilized for this study are the pre-trained versions of BERT-base, GPT-2, Flan-T5, \textcolor{rev-color3}{Gemma2, Mistral, and Llama3} from the Hugging Face\footnote{https://huggingface.co/} implementations.
+The implementation is carried out in the PyTorch\footnote{https://pytorch.org/} library, utilizing an Nvidia Tesla P100 GPU for BERT-base, an Nvidia Tesla T4 GPU for GPT-2, \textcolor{rev-color3}{and an Nvidia Tesla A100 GPU for Flan-T5, Gemma2, Mistral, and Lllama}.
+The datasets are sourced from the Hugging Face Datasets library, and the GLUE results are validated through the official GLUE service\footnote{https://gluebenchmark.com/}. \textcolor{rev-color2}{The instruction tuning assessment is done with help of the INSTRUCTEVAL \cite{chia2023instructeval} method.} This framework ensures consistency and reliability in the assessment of the proposed solution's performance on the specified models.